hari9585-cell/Python/README.md

 11. Save DataFrame to a CSV file, read it back, and print.
 12. Completed work and uploded file in Github.

+# Python Assignemnt 8 / Python-Data_Visualization

+This file is my projects regarding the topic on Python Jupyter, Viewers can see my latest works under this file.

+Submitted : Hari sankar

+# Python-Data_Visualization

+# Steps :

+1. Opened Jupyter noteook.
+2. Connecte to Kernel.
+3. Worked on Excercise below.
+4. Named the workbook as Assignemnt8 Python-Data_Visualization
+5. Worked on Line Plot for Population Growth
+6. Worked on scatter plot using seaborn that shows the relationship between the number of hours studied and the test scores obtained by a group of students.
+7. Create a bar chart using matplotlib pyplot that shows the total sales for each month of the year.
+8. Completed work and uploded file in Github.